Our Complaints Policy

 What will happen next?

-1. We will send you an acknowledgement of your complaint within 3 working days of receiving it and we will send you a copy of this procedure.
+- We will send an acknowledgement of your complaint within 3 working days of receiving it together with a copy of this procedure and refer this to the Client Care Manager of the department which is dealing or dealt with your matter.

-7. If we have to change any of our timescales then we will let you know and explain the reason why.
+- If any of the timescales above change, we will let you know and explain why.

-8. If we have not received an acknowledgement from you within 4 weeks of the date of our final response, then we will assume that your complaint has been resolved and will close the complaint.
+- If we do not receive a response from you within 4 weeks of the date of our final response, we will assume that your complaint has been resolved and will close the complaint.

 Referring your complaint to the Legal Ombudsman